Kong/docs.konghq.com/app/_hub/kong-inc/hmac-auth/_index.md

 the order they appear.

-1. If the header name is not `request-line` or `@request-target`, append the lowercased header name followed with an ASCII colon `:` and an ASCII space ` `.
+1. If the header name is not `request-line` or `@request-target`, append the lowercase header name followed with an ASCII colon `:` and an ASCII space ` `.

 2. If the header name is `request-line`, append the HTTP